Julius Oketta

 Major General Julius Facki Oketta (3 October 1956 – 5 November 2016) was a military officer in Uganda.
 He was a senior commander in the Uganda People's Defence Force (UPDF).
 Before his death, he was the Director of National Emergency Coordination and Operations in the Office of the Prime Minister of Uganda.
 In October 2013, the President of Uganda nominated and the Secretary General of the United Nations endorsed General Oketta to join the advisory group of the United Nations (UN) Central Emergency Response Fund (CERF).
-In 2004, at the rank of brigadier, he was a member of the pioneer class to attend the Uganda Senor Command and Staff College, at Kimaka, Jinja, Eastern Uganda, under its first commandant, Lieutenant General Ivan Koreta.
+In 2004, at the rank of Brigadier, he was a member of the pioneer class to attend the Uganda Senior Command and Staff College, at Kimaka, Jinja, Eastern Uganda, under its first Commandant, Lieutenant General Ivan Koreta.
 Oketta died in the early hours on 5 November 2016.

 Work history

 He joined the army in 1979 immediately after the overthrow of President Idi Amin.
 He was a UNLA officer before joining the NRA in 1985.
 From 1989 until 1993, he was the division commander of the 6th Division of the National Resistance Army (NRA).
 From 2001 until 2003, he was the chief of logistics and engineering in the UPDF.
 In 2003, he was the Uganda liaison officer, in the Republic of Sudan.
 Following that, he was the head of the Procurement and Disposal Unit at the Uganda Ministry of Defence during 2004.
 From 2007 until his death in 2016, he was the director of the National Emergency Co-ordination and Operations Center, in the Office of the Prime Minister.
 In 2013 he joined the UN CERF-Advisory Group.
 He was appointed to CERF's advisory committee.
 Members of the advisory group represent themselves and not their country.
 Other group members included Susan Eckey of Norway, Susanna Moorehead from the UK, Yukie Osa from Japan and Croatian Nancy Butijer.